 See & Hear It In Action

 Bernard Butler Talks About And Plays his 1961 ES-355: And his personally refinished 1962 Strat for that matter.
 As he tells Guitarist Magazine: "It's like an everyday guitar for me.
 So, it's not really like a museum piece, and definitely shouldn't be treated like one."
-A man after God's Own Guitars heart.
+I agree!

-Yes - McAlmont & Butler: Yes, we love Suede, but for sheer defiant and proud break-up song, it's hard to beat stand-out track "Yes" from Bernard Butler's first outing after leaving Suede.
+Yes - McAlmont & Butler: Yes, I love Suede, - and still go to see them when they tour - but for sheer defiant and proud break-up song, it's hard to beat stand-out track "Yes" from Bernard Butler's first outing after leaving Suede.
 Sheer magic.

 Number of Frets